Community volunteer Zambia

 Challenging harmful beliefs through peer education is at the heart of the Adolescent TALK! project

-Our health programmes work to equip hard-to-reach people – especially prisoners, and young people living in rural areas – with the skills, knowledge, opportunities and services they need to lead healthy and productive lives.
+Our health programmes worked to equip hard-to-reach people – especially prisoners, and young people living in rural areas – with the skills, knowledge, opportunities and services they need to lead healthy and productive lives.

 On the remote island of Mbabala on Lake Bangweulu, we’ve increased uptake of contraceptives and reduced teenage pregnancies through our Adolescent TALK! project – a community-focused intervention which worked to challenge existing taboos and empower young people to make informed decisions about their sexual and reproductive health.